influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/https_setup.md

 ```

-Next, verify that HTTPS is working by connecting to InfluxEnterprise with the [CLI tool](/influxdb/v1.3/tools/shell/):
+Next, verify that HTTPS is working by connecting to InfluxDB Enterprise with the [CLI tool](/influxdb/v1.3/tools/shell/):
 ```
 influx -ssl -host <domain_name>.com
 ```